pettarin/forced-alignment-tools/README.md

 are maintained by research groups or individuals in academia.

-Most tools are based on the [HTK](http://htk.eng.cam.ac.uk/), which is not free for commercial purposes
-(although a commercial license can be purchased).
+Most tools are based on the [HTK](http://htk.eng.cam.ac.uk/), which is not free for commercial purposes, although a commercial license can be purchased from the University of Cambridge.

 Name | Algorithm | Supported Language(s) | Interface | Code Language | License | Documentation | Mailing List/Forum | Active | Notes
 -----|-----------|-----------------------|-----------|---------------|---------|---------------|--------------------|--------|------